emlautarom1/lambda-library/docs/02-Console-Handler.md

 But the `mockConsoleHandler` does not allow us to assert exactly when the calls to `printLine` happen with respect `getStringInput`.
 This is not ideal.

 This is a limitation of the implementation choice of the _mock handler_.
 We can choose to implement something more expressive for this case.
-Sometimese simpler mocks are enough, but not this time.
+Sometimes simpler mocks are enough, but not this time.

 One option is to create a mock handler that will allow only a strict order of calls, and that will know what to return for each.
 Like having a tape of the exact interaction we expect and using that tape for the test.